Greenway footpath, London

-The Greenway is a 7 km long footpath and cycleway in London, mostly in the London Borough of Newham, on the embankment containing the Joseph Bazalgette Northern Outfall Sewer.
+The Greenway is a 7 km long footpath and cycleway in London, mostly in the London Borough of Newham, on the embankment containing the Northern Outfall Sewer designed by Joseph Bazalgette.

 Route

 The western end of the Greenway is Victoria Park, London (London Borough of Tower Hamlets).
 The route runs alongside Wick Lane, under the East Cross Route to Fish Island.
 It then crosses the River Lea into Newham, continuing to Stratford and West Ham.
 The eastern end is at Royal Docks Road in Beckton.